francopoffo/francopoffo/README.md

-Hi, I’m @francopoffo, I'm a student of HTML5, CSS3 and Javascript.
-I'll be creating repositories with the exercises I solve along the way.
+Hi, I’m @francopoffo, I'm a Front-End developer who works with HTML5, CSS3 and Javascript.
 My goal at the moment is to deepen my studies of these three languages and to acquire practice by creating a portfolio until the end of 2022.